-20/45 POLICY REVIEW

-Refer to WB page 84 for the Delta Upsilon Loss Prevention Policy.
+20/45 POLICY REVIEW Refer to WB page 84 for the Delta Upsilon Loss Prevention Policy.
 Remind them that the policy and resources related to the policy are available on the Fraternity website.

-Resources page on the DU website, deltau.org/resources.
+Resources page on the DU website, www.deltau.org/chapter-resources.
 Break participants up into six groups.
 Assign each group to one of the following sections of the Loss Prevention Policy.

-Alcohol and Drugs

-Hazing

-Sexual Abuse and Harassment

-Physical Abuse

-› Fire, Health and Safety
+Alcohol and Drugs Hazing Sexual Abuse and Harassment Physical Abuse Fire, Health and Safety Education/Reporting

-Education/Reporting

-• Instruct each group to review its section of the policy and prepare a 1-2 minute presentation to help their fellow associate members learn that section of the policy.

 They should consider the following questions:

-What are the behaviors addressed?

 Why is this important to the chapter?

 How can we address this area within the chapter?